 But don’t think that due to the current non-existence of the Agency, fines will not occur, ok?
 There are also other sources for requesting the application of the Law.
 After all, it is already in force.

-In summary, Lahore Smart City have separated four important topics that must be taken into account when interpreting what the Law says.
+In summary, Lahore Smart City has separated four important topics that must be taken into account when interpreting what the Law says.
 See below:

 - All data and information collection needs to be notified to the user – and he needs to accept;